mmondics/aiops-z/README.md

     On this page, we see visualizations of two of the main goals of CP4WAIOps - Improved Mean Time to Restore (MTTR) and Reduction of Noise.

     **Mean Time to Resolution (MTTR)** is the total time period from the start of a failure to when the failure resolves and operations resume.
 For business-critical applications, downtime of just a few minutes can mean thousands or millions of dollars' worth of lost revenue.
-IBM Cloud Pak for Watson AIOps reduces MTTR by using AI-driven insights to recommend actions and runbooks to solve the issue more quickly.
+IBM Cloud Pak for AIOps reduces MTTR by using AI-driven insights to recommend actions and runbooks to solve the issue more quickly.

     **Noise Reduction** is the concept of reducing the number of IT events and alerts that your operations staff must evaluate, speeding recovery time and reducing employee fatigue.